mainwp/mainwp/readme.txt

 = 4.2.2 - 4-21-2022 =
 * Fixed: An issue with scrolling content in modals on mobile devices
-* Fixed: An issue with pushing posts and pages with status `draft`
+* Fixed: An issue with pushing posts and pages with the status `draft`
 * Fixed: Grid columns responsiveness issues
 * Fixed: Tables responsiveness issues
 * Fixed: An issue with rendering modals on mobile devices